Mallikarjun Bande

 Mallikarjun Bande was an Indian police sub-inspector who served in the Karnataka State Police.
-He lost his life after getting shot on head from point blank range during the gun fight between Gulbarga police and Munna darabar, a wanted rowdy sheeter and notorious underworld sharpshooter in Gulbarga, in which he too was hunted down.
+He died after getting shot on head from point blank range during the gun fight between Gulbarga police and Munna darabar, a wanted rowdy sheeter and notorious underworld sharpshooter in Gulbarga, in which he too was hunted down.
 Bande's hospitalization and his eventual death drew considerable public attention and sparked intense socio-political debate in Karnataka and himself being scaled up to a heroic and cult figure among the public.

 Early life and career

 He was born on 1 June 1974 and hails from a village called Khajuri in Aland Taluk of Gulbarga district.
 He started his career in Karnataka police as a Constable in 1997 and went on to become a police sub-inspector and worked in different parts of northern Karnataka.
 He did his schooling in Khajuri and graduated from SB College Gulbarga.